meg768/homebridge-ikea-tradfri-gateway/README.md

         {
             "platform": "Ikea Trådfri Gateway",
             "name": "Ikea Trådfri Gateway",
-            "host": "192.168.xxx.xxx",
+            "host": "the-ip-address-of-ikea-gateway-but-this-is-not-required",
             "securityCode" : "this-is-found-on-the-back-of-the-gateway",
             "expose": ["lightbulbs", "outlets", "blinds"]
         }
     ]
 }

-**Note** - The **host**
 ```
 ## What This Plugin Does

-This plugin simply extracts all lightbulbs currently in use by the IKEA Trådfri
+This plugin simply extracts all lightbulbs, outlets and blinds currently in use by the IKEA Trådfri
 Gateway and exposes them to HomeKit and you have the ability to turn the
-bulbs on or off.
+devices on or off.
 And, of course, you may change the device names and
 group them into rooms on your iPhone or iPad.

 The following IKEA devices are supported